Negative Screening Rules & Vetting Process

 ADDITIONAL NEGATIVE SCREENING

-- iClima Earth company selection is based on products and services that can decarbonise the planet.
-As such, companies involved in alcohol production, adult entertainment, gambling, and tobacco are not allowed, concession for companies with less than 1% of revenue associated with alcohol production is granted.
+- iClima’s company selection is based on products and services that can decarbonise the planet.
+As such, companies with revenues over 1% from direct alcohol production (spirits, beer or wine), adult entertainment, gambling, and tobacco production and sale are not allowed.

 ADDITIONAL VETTING PROCESS

-- We are cognisant of the fact that many companies are developing new solutions and product lines that can contribute to enabling CO2 avoidance.
-That means that in many cases the revenue derived from what iClima deems to be “green solutions” represent less than 20% of a company’s total revenue. iClima looks at several indicators to ascertain if a green solution although representing less than 20% of a “Climate Champion” revenue is a relevant part of the business:
+We are aware of the fact that many companies are developing new solutions and product lines that contribute to enabling CO2 avoidance.
+That means that in some cases the revenue derived from what iClima deems to be “green solutions” represent less than 20% of a company’s total revenue.
+In these cases where company reporting makes this percentage difficult to ascertain, iClima looks at several indicators to assess if a green solution, although possibly representing less than 20% of a “Climate Champion’s” revenue, is a relevant part of the business:

 - Growth rate rule: When data is available, iClima looks at the CAGR of the product revenue line.
 If the CAGR for previous years is in double digits, the green solution is defined as an “up and coming”.